hanahadzihusejnovic/BookNest-RS2/README.md

 **2. Set Up Environment Configuration**

-Locate the `.env-tajne.zip` archive in the root folder and extract the `.env` file to the same location.
+Locate the `.env-tajne.zip` archive in the root folder and extract the `.env` file to the same location using the password provided on DLWMS.

-Password: `fit`

 The extracted `.env` file must be placed at: